-Washington DC sports teams compete in a variety of national leagues including baseball, basketball, football, ice hockey, soccer, tennis and the region's newest sport - grid.
+Washington, D.C. sports teams, compete in a variety of national leagues including baseball, basketball, football, ice hockey, soccer, and tennis.
 Learn about the professional sports teams of the nation's capital.
 Sporting events are fun to attend and provide family-friendly entertainment for all ages.

-Baseball.
-The Major League Baseball (MLB) team, owned by the Washington, DC based Lerner Family, was relocated to DC in 2005 from Montreal.
-The team plays 81 home games each season at Nationals Park, located in Southeast Washington DC.
-See a guide to everything you need to know about Washington Nationals baseball including information about the stadium, the team members, tickets, souvenirs, special events and much more.
+The Major League Baseball (MLB) team, owned by the Washington, D.C.—based Lerner Family, was relocated to D.C. in 2005 from Montreal.
+The team plays 81 home games each season at Nationals Park, located in Southeast Washington, D.C.

-Basketball.
-The National Basketball Association (NBA) team has played for Washington since 1997 at the Capital One Arena, located in DC’s Penn Quarter neighborhood.
+The National Basketball Association (NBA) team has played for Washington since 1997 at the Capital One Arena, located in D.C.’s Penn Quarter neighborhood.
 The team is part of the Southeast Division of the Eastern Conference.

-Tennis.
-Since 2008, the Advanta World TeamTennis (WTT), has played live tennis tournaments in Downtown Washington, DC each July.
-Owned by local entrepreneur Mark Ein, the Washington Kastles roster now has a total of 61 Grand Slam titles including 19 women¹s singles, 26 women¹s doubles, six men¹s doubles and 10 mixed doubles championships.
+Since 2008, the Advanta World TeamTennis (WTT), has played live tennis tournaments in Downtown Washington, D.C., each July.
+Owned by local entrepreneur Mark Ein, the Washington Kastles roster now has a total of 61 Grand Slam titles, including 19 women¹s singles, 26 women's doubles, six men's doubles, and 10 mixed doubles championships.

 Washington's professional hockey team plays for the National Hockey League (NHL) at the Capital One Arena.
 Four Capitals players have been inducted into the Hockey Hall of Fame: Mike Gartner, Rod Langway, Larry Murphy, and Scott Stevens.